Geography

 b.
 The only water that can be used must be collected in Niigata Prefecture.

 c.
-The only seishu ingredients that can be used must be the ones specified in the Liquor Tax Act.
+The only seishu ingredients that can be used must be the ones specified in Article 3-7 of the Liquor Tax Act (Act No.6 of 1953).
 However, among ingredients of seishu specified in Article 2 of Order for Enforcement of the Liquor Tax Act, nothing other than alcohol (limited to the case that alcohol is used when the weight of alcohol does not exceed 50% of the weight of rice (including koji)) can be used.

 Climate and landscape Niigata Prefecture is located close to the centre of the Sea of Japan coast in Honshu, with the Asahi, Iide, and Echigo Mountains on the east, and Mt.
 Myokosan on the west.
 There are abundant water resources from many rivers, including the Shinano and Agano rivers, where the water quality is naturally soft.
 Despite the snowfall and short light hours in winter in Niigata Prefecture, temperatures do not get that low even when its severely cold, and the temperature difference between day and night is small.
 This creates the ideal environment for the development of high quality koji mold and yeast.
 Niigata Prefecture also has much fertile land such as the Echigo and Takada Plains.
 These are some of the richest grain-yielding areas in Japan.
 To overcome the problem of decreasing sake brewers that would accelerate the decline of brewing techniques, the Niigata Sake Brewers Association formed the "Niigata Sake Brewing Technology Study Group", and also the first "Niigata Sake School".
 This enabled them to preserve and teach, as well as develop sake brewing skills for new entrants to sake brewing.
 Cultural attitudes and traditions were respected and passed on.
 The sake produced in the region was aimed at the Japanese lifestyle and food culture which had been changing in the modern period, much influenced by western cultures.
 As a result, the main characteristic of sake brewed in Niigata is light-body, which has achieved name recognition nationally.